 John Littrich (guitar, vocals, harmonica) and Neil McCann (banjo, mandolin, backing vocals) have played in various bands for years.
 Neil formerly played with Australian folk legends, Wongawilli.
-On percussion and vocals, Dom Littrich keeps things bouncing along together with the talented youngster, Clayton Condon, on Double Bass.
+On percussion and vocals, Dom Littrich (usually busy behind the kit in popular South Coast rockers, Pacific Avenue) keeps things bouncing along together with the talented youngster, Clayton Condon, on Double Bass.
 In 2017, The Water Runners were joined by the talented Danita Harris on violin.
 Danita has played in various bands including folk roots band Strung6teen and, more recently, the Garth Brooks Tribute Show.

 The Water Runners sing songs of life and death and love gone wrong as well as songs based on South Coast stories and legends.
 They look forward to bringing their special blend of music to somewhere near you soon.
 In the meantime, they'll be trying to write more songs, hanging out at festivals...and tuning the banjo!